Meet the team at Star HQ

 Liz is also currently studying for a masters in developmental psychology.

-Liz loves psychology and life stories.
-She adores anything design, architecture, music, reading, being outdoors, the seaside, islands, travel and above all family time!
+Liz loves design, psychology, life stories, architecture, music, reading, being outdoors, the seaside, islands, travel and above all family time!

 DR RICHARD SIMCOCK

 Dr Richard Simcock has been a Consultant Clinical Oncologist at the Sussex Cancer Centre since 2004.
 Previously he had worked at the Sydney Cancer Centre, Australia and before that had completed five years of postgraduate specialist training in Oncology in London and the South East including Guys and St.Thomas’, Charing Cross and Mount Vernon Hospitals.
 He graduated from Guys and St.Thomas’ hospital in 1993.

 Working closely with the surgical and nursing team Dr Simcock sees and treats patients diagnosed with early or advanced breast cancer.
 He advises on the role of radiation, chemotherapy, hormone, biological, and experimental treatments.